AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-04-17-Resazurin-Metabolic-Assays-Protocol-for-Steven-VIMS-trip.md

 7. After collecting a sample from each cup, move the oysters back into the incubator.
 8. Rinse the 96 well plate thoroughly.
 9. Repeat at 1, 2, 3, 4, and 5 (optional) hours of incubation.
+10. If doing a demonstration, you can visualize the change over time using Excel or by comparison of photographs.

+If desired, example scripts can be found on [GitHub here for the PolyIC project](https://github.com/RobertsLab/polyIC-larvae/blob/main/scripts/resazurin/resazurin-analysis-batch2.Rmd).

 ## Clean up